 What does the cholesterol home test result mean?

-Your cholesterol level is one indication of your risk of developing heart disease.
-A high level of cholesterol is a risk factor for cardiovascular disease.
-Government advice recommends a target cholesterol level of 5mmol/L or less for healthy adults and 4mmol/L or less for those at high risk of cardiovascular disease.
+The NHS recommends a target cholesterol level of 5mmol/L or less for healthy adults and 4mmol/L or less for those at high risk of heart disease.

 Are results from a cholesterol home test kit reliable?